-≈ Determine the need for a community forestry program.
-For example, if the inventory reveals many dead and diseased trees (that could cost the community in liability damages) or areas that are bare of trees, this suggests that a program incorporating tree planting is badly needed.
+Determine the need for a community forestry program.
+For example, if the inventory reveals many dead and diseased trees (that could cost the community in liability damages) or areas that are bare of trees, this suggests that

 Table B-2.
 Tree inventory description and decision guide (continued).